The Government is clear that everyone in this country should have the security and confidence

 2024/25 – Up to £178,333

-Hartlepool Council will be awarded up to the full allocation of funding with the outputs including:
+Hartlepool Council will be awarded up to the full allocation of funding with the outputs including the following:

 - Target Hardening packs for properties in the area and the securing of void properties